FerdinandGreiss/nanokit/README.md

 # nanokit
-Processing and analysis of protein expression spots from single DNA

-### Detect and analyse protein synthesis spots from single DNA molecules immobilized on a surface
+### Process movies and analyse protein synthesis spots from single DNA molecules immobilized on a surface

 This repository contains two simple Python scripts